Hnwsh5/Yyyy/Quickstart.md

 * Disable HPET
 * Disable FD Boot Check
 * Higher Priority (Some time might provide faster performance)
-* Reverse Display (Only for DSL interface, currently not supported)
+* Reverse Display (Only for SDL interface, currently not supported)

 ## Sound Configuration
 Only for SDL Interface and very choppy (Currently not supported)